Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 The Challenge: Third-Country Transfers

 Since the Schrems II ruling, data transfers to the US and other third countries have become complex.
-Cloud providers like Microsoft (Azure) and Google (GCP) are US companies.
-A DPIA must explicitly assess this risk.
+Cloud providers like Microsoft (Azure), Amazon (AWS) and Google (GCP) are US companies.
+A DPIA must explicitly assess this risk — including the possibility of access under the US CLOUD Act regardless of where the data centre is located.

 Remedial measures for this include: